I'll start off with a highlight of the benefits found in both of the Chase Ink cards:

 No limit to the amount of cash back or points you can earn.
 The more business expenses you put on your card, the more cash back or points you'll earn, without any maximum cap.

 Free monthly statements and quarterly management reports.
 Your expenses are itemized and categorized to make it easier for you to track your business' spending.

 Zero Liability Protection.
 If there are any unauthorized purchases made with your Ink business card, you need not pay a single cent.

 Benefits like travel accident insurance, auto rental insurance, roadside dispatch, baggage delay refund, 24/7 real-person customer service, purchase protection, extended warranty, fraud early warning service, etc.

 Brief overview of each Chase Ink card:

-Ink Cash® Business Card: No annual fee, and $200 bonus cash back after spending $3,000 in the first 3 months after account opening– one of the largest amounts ever offered for a business credit card.
+Ink Cash® Business Credit Card: $0 annual fee, and as a signing offer, $300 bonus cash back after spending $3,000 in the first 3 months after account opening– one of the largest amounts ever offered for a business credit card.
 It gives you 5% cash rebate on office supplies, cable services, and telecom services on the first $25,000 dollars spent annually, 2% cash rebate on the first $25,000 spent each account anniversary year on gas and dining expenses, and 1% rebate on all other things.
 Rewards are earned as points and 1 point equals 1% or $0.01 cash back.
 So if you have 5,000 points, they can be redeemed for a $50 check.
-Offers a 0% introductory APR on purchases and balance transfers for the first 12 months (13.24% Variable APR thereafter).
+Offers a 0% intro APR for 12 months on purchases and balance transfers (13.49% - 19.49% variable APR thereafter).
 I personally prefer Ink Cash to the other Ink cards because you get cold hard cash back, with which you can do whatever you want.
-Because of its generous cash rebates, Ink Cash won a spot in our Best Credit Cards for 2015.